“Maybe it’s not the right time. Not meant to be, especially at your age.”

 I finally gave up when I’d exhausted all possibilities.
 I had trusted in myself and failed.
 Every door I knocked on refused to let me in—and most wouldn’t even open.
 I relented and withdrew from the sixty-hour program and entered the thirty-hour non-licensure program.

-Maybe it was time to trust something bigger than myself like the scripture stated.
+Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.
+Maybe it was time to trust something bigger than myself like the Scripture stated.
 I knew this in my head, but my heart struggled.
 Letting our own desires fall away and accepting God’s will for our lives takes enormous trust, even if that means utter silence and a time of wandering through barren places.
 It entails a complete letting go of our own will.
 That’s scary.

 A local agency I’d applied to five months earlier asked when I could begin.
 Shocked at the timing of the call, I agreed to take the position.
 Seconds later, I phoned the university and changed my program again.
 I couldn’t stop smiling.
 God had been waiting for me to let go and lean on His understanding, not my own.